prioritizr/prioritizr/docs/reference/add_shuffle_portfolio.md

   multiple copies of the problem (e.g., `threads = 5` may mean 5 copies)
   and exhausting most of the available memory will drastically slow run times.
 Defaults to 1.

+- verbose:

+  `logical` should progress on generating multiple solutions be displayed?
+Note that progress will not be displayed if using multiple threads for parallel processing.
+Defaults to `TRUE`.

 ## Value